edisedis777/geo-profile-generator/README.md

 # Geo Profile Generator
 This Python Jupyter Notebook generates a dataset of fictional individuals with realistic German attributes and visualizes their geographical distribution on an interactive map.
-It leverages the `Faker` library for realistic data generation and `Folium` for map visualization, making it a versatile tool for testing, prototyping, or educational purposes.

 ![Screenshot 2025-03-13 at 11 57 15](https://github.com/user-attachments/assets/1048d74c-7a78-4fb9-8ed1-17e9ea1fc69f)